NowdotAI/NowAssistAgent/docs/source/index.rst

-.. motleycrew documentation master file, created by sphinx-quickstart on Fri May  3 12:05:08 2024.
+..
+NowDotAI documentation master file, created by sphinx-quickstart on Fri May  3 12:05:08 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to motleycrew's documentation!
+Welcome to NowDotAI's documentation!
 ======================================

 .. toctree::